State of knowledge

 Automatic backup

-If the backup is not to be performed manually, but registry entries and directory entries are to be backed up automatically, you can proceed as described under "ProCall DataCenter".
+If the backup is not to be performed manually, but registry entries and directory entries are to be backed up automatically, the procedure described under "ProCall DataCenter" can be followed.

 ProCall DataCenter